clydebarrow/esphome-docs-hugo/content/components/lvgl/widgets.md

 {{< img src="lvgl_tabview.png" alt="Image" class="center" >}}

 The tabs are indexed (zero-based) in the order they appear in the configuration file.
-A new tab can be selected either by clicking on a tab button, by sliding horizontally on the content or via the `lvgl.tabview.select` [Actions]({{< ref "automations/actions#actions-action" >}}), specifying the tab's index.
+A new tab can be selected either by clicking on a tab button, by sliding horizontally on the content or via the `lvgl.tabview.select` [action]({{< ref "automations/actions#actions-action" >}}), specifying the tab's index.

 **Configuration variables:**